BestReviews is reader-supported and may earn an affiliate commission. Details

-Connects to 1/2" water hoses, but doesn't have equipment for 3/8" hose lines.
+Connects to 1/2" water hoses, but does not have equipment for 3/8" hose lines.

 One of the best things you can do for your body is keep it hydrated.
 Unfortunately, there may be enough contaminants in your household tap water to make that practice less healthy than you desire.
 Purchasing an under-sink water filter, however, is an easy way to be sure that only the purest water possible is flowing from your tap.